 Call your doctor if:

 - You have questions or concerns about your condition or care.

 You may need any of the following:

-- Antibiotics may be given to treat an infection.
-You may be given antibiotics through an IV for several weeks.
-You may instead be given oral antibiotics.
+- Antibiotics may be given to treat the infection.
 Do not stop taking your antibiotics when you feel better.
 Take all of your medicine until it is finished.
 This may prevent the infection from returning or getting worse.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.